ignacioi96/reactivating-exiled-capacities/content/clusters/somatic-relationality.md

     color: "0891b2"
     position_x: 0.3
     position_y: 0.4
-  - title: Resonance as Relation & Silence as Signal
+  - title: Resonance as Relation and Silence as Signal
     subtitle: Trusting the medium between bodies
     what_it_is: This capacity is about trusting the medium—the space between bodies, the silence between sounds—as an active part of relational communication.
 If reciprocal sensory listening is the radar (how we pick up signals) and somatic permission is the response mechanism (how we transmit), resonance and silence are the medium—the shared field where those signals and responses ripple, reverberate, settle, or shift without needing to be named.
 It's the relational space where vibration is enough.
     why_exiled: Resonance and silence have been exiled by the logics of urgency, productivity, and verbal dominance—which frame non-verbal space as awkward, empty, or useless.
 Capitalism and coloniality require that all relational charge be immediately translated into action, data, or affirmation, leaving no room for ambiguity or quiet metabolization.